manuelbomi/McDonalds-Enterprise-AI-Infused-Data-Pipelines-on-Databricks/README.md

 ##### Traditional ETL pipelines:

-- Break on schema changes
+- Can break on schema changes

 - Struggle with unstructured data